majerome/sylius-workshop-plugin/README.md

 It allows you to add a custom “Brand” resource, with those features :

 - Back Office Grid: creation, edition, deletion,
-- Assignment to a category "automotive" or "electronics.",
+- Assignment to a category "automotive" or "electronics",
-- Workflow for brand validation by State Machine,
+- Workflow for brand validation by API / State Machine,
 - Association brands-products, and listing of branded products.
 </p>